RaghadAlharrthi/digital-buck-converter-mixed-signal/README.md

 # Digitally-Controlled Buck Converter with Custom Analog Control IC Blocks

-A 12 V → 3.3 V buck converter controller, designed **two independent ways** — a digital PI controller in Verilog and a custom analog control loop in SPICE — and shown to produce the same result.
+A 12 V → 3.3 V buck converter controller, designed **two independent ways**  a digital PI controller in Verilog and a custom analog control loop in SPICE and shown to produce the same result.
 The one block whose function is fundamentally analog gain, the error amplifier, is taken all the way down to a **5-transistor OTA in the SkyWater SKY130 130 nm process**.

-**What this demonstrates:** digital RTL design, analog control-loop design, mixed-signal reasoning, frequency-domain analysis, and transistor-level IC design in a real foundry PDK — verified end to end in simulation.
+**What this demonstrates:** digital RTL design, analog control-loop design, mixed signal reasoning, frequency domain analysis, and transistor level IC design in a real foundry PDK verified end to end in simulation.

 | | Digital half | Analog half |
 |---|---|---|